PerfectLittleMiss/fextoolkit_mobile_test/README.md

 - Replace the blue color within the app with the correct one in the mockup
 - Categories should display as a row instead of a column when entered.
 - Make the quote container look more like the mockup
+- Make the category input field look more like the mockup
 - Don't allow duplicate categories to be entered
 - The overall architecture of the app leaves a lot to be desired.
 How could it be rearchitected so that the codebase will scale as we add more features?